sebgra/hicberg/README.md

 The file __*group1.pairs*__ will be created.

-If the pairs file has to be built after reads of **group2** reassignament, the following command can be used:
+If the pairs file has to be built after reads of **group2** reassignment, the following command can be used:

 ```bash
 hicberg build-pairs -o ~/Desktop/test/ --recover